 For sidelink, the carrier bandwidth Ngridsize,μ for subcarrier spacing configuration μ provided by the higher-layer parameter subcarrierSpacing-SL is given by the higher-layer parameter carrierBandwidth-SL.
 The starting position Ngridstart,μ for subcarrier spacing configuration μ is given by the higher-layer parameter offsetToCarrier-SL.

-For the sidelink, the higher-layer parameter txDirectCurrentLocation-SL in the SidelinkTxDirectCurrentBWP IE indicates the location of the transmitter DC subcarrier in the sidelink for each of the configured bandwidth parts, including whether the DC subcarrier location is offset by 7.5 kHz relative to the center of the indicated subcarrier or not.
+For the sidelink, the higher-layer parameter sl-TxDirectCurrentLocation-r16 indicates the location of the transmitter DC subcarrier in the sidelink for each of the configured bandwidth parts.
 Values in the range 0 – 3299 represent the number of the DC subcarrier, the value 3300 indicates that the DC subcarrier is located outside the resource grid, and the value 3301 indicates that the position of the DC subcarrier in the sidelink is undetermined.
+The DC subcarrier location offset relative to the center of the indicated subcarrier is given by 7.5+5N kHz if frequencyShift7p5khzSL is provided and by 5N kHz otherwise, where N∈-1,0,1 is given by the higher-layer parameter valueN.

 8.3.1.5 Mapping to virtual resource blocks